-- The three biggest changes coming to Medicare Advantages plans in 2021 are:
+- The three biggest changes coming to Medicare Advantage plans in 2021 are:

-- Coverage options for long-term care (e.g., adult day programs, in-home personal care services, benefits for over-the-counter products, home safety modifications including grab bars for bathrooms, wheelchair ramps and stair rails, and meal delivery and transportation).
+- Expanded coverage options for long-term care (e.g., adult day programs, in-home personal care services, benefits for over-the-counter products, home safety modifications including grab bars for bathrooms, wheelchair ramps and stair rails, and meal delivery and transportation).

 - More coverage options for people with end-stage renal disease (ESRD), however, according to the Better Medicare Alliance, if certain states have a significant number of patients with ESRD, Medicare Advantage plans in those areas are likely to be underpaid and could be forced to raise consumer costs, reduce supplemental benefits or limit services for all enrolled beneficiaries.